Cherry Bomb Apple Bomb The Rut winter stress

 • Increasing your buck population by protecting yearlings and age classes up to three years old.

 If you live in a state where feeding and baiting are legal, put out a supplement at your mineral site starting in late summer or fall.
-Deer may only nibble on it through the rut but will noticeably amp up usage in December.
-Feeding deer in winter is an important part of helping them put weight back on and recover post-rut.
-Just make sure you choose a high-quality supplement that packs the protein and minerals they need.
+Deer may only occasionally lick on it through the rut but will noticeably amp up usage in December.
+Supplementing minerals is an important way to help them recover post-rut and fill in nutritional gaps.
+Just make sure you choose a high-quality supplement with a full spectrum of balanced minerals they need.

-Need a balanced, high-quality supplement to help your deer refuel through the winter and recover after the rut?
-Redmond Apple or Cherry Bomb has your herd covered.
-Bomb has 60+ minerals and is packed with natural protein ingredients deer love.
-Click below to learn more and purchase today.
+Need balanced, high-quality mineral supplements to help deer recover after the rut?
+Redmond Trophy Rock products have 60+ minerals that nourish deer and improve health.
+Click below to learn more and purchase your preferred product today.